Postman who threw away mail in Ang Mo Kio has special needs: IMDA

 In January's incident, the resident who found the discarded mail told CNA that at least 30 to 40 letters – some sent by government agencies – were inside the rubbish bin.

-The resident, Mrs Loh, as well as her neighbour said that their mail has gone missing previously.
+The resident, Mrs Loh, as well as her neighbour said that their mail had gone missing previously.

 In February 2018, another SingPost postman was fired after he was found to have thrown away returned letters and direct mail at a condominium.